vanesazdravkova/vanesazdravkova/README.md

 - 💻 Currently pursuing a Master's degree in IT Security at TU Darmstadt, Germany
 - 💻 Currently learning Java and JavaScript at SoftUni
 - 🥅 2022 Goals: Starting my career as a programmer
-- ⚡ I like coding, travelling and living my life to the fullest
+- ⚡ I like coding, traveling and living my life to the fullest
 - 📫 Reach me: vanesa.zdravkova@gmail.com

 <p>